-Appointed to oti board of directors in 2012, Mr. Dilip Singh has 40 years of operational executive management and board experience with global Fortune 500 telecom carriers, entrepreneurial start-ups and early stage telecom software companies, network equipment providers and a venture capital firm.
+Appointed to oti board of directors in 2012, and as the Chairman of the Board on February 2015, Mr. Dilip Singh has 40 years of operational executive management and board experience with global Fortune 500 telecom carriers, entrepreneurial start-ups and early stage telecom software companies, network equipment providers and a venture capital firm.

 Since 2004, Mr. Mark Stolper has been the Executive Vice President and Chief Financial Officer of RadNet, Inc. (NASDAQ: RDNT).
 With over 230 facilities, over $650 million of annual revenue and 6,300 employees, RadNet is the largest owner and operator of freestanding medical diagnostic imaging centers in the United States.
 At RadNet, Mr. Stolper is responsible for all accounting, finance, reimbursement operations, investor relations, treasury and related financial functions.